bhofmei/jbplugin-screenshot/README.md

     methylPlugin = <methylation_plugin_id>
 ```

+For MethylationPlugin v3.1.0+, using HTML-based methylation track in the screenshot is supported

 ### Small RNA Plugin
 This plugin includes support for the [SmallRNAPlugin](https://github.com/bhofmei/jbplugin-smallrna).
 If the plugin ID<sup>1</sup> is anything except `SmallRNAPlugin`, the ID will need to be specified.